Level: very easy (our easiest guided tour)

 Season: all year

-If watching a wide variety of exotic birds and other animals is a high priority for you, our Khao Sok National Park tour is just the ticket.
+If watching a wide variety of exotic birds and other animals is a high priority for you, our Khao Sok National Park small group or private tour is just the ticket.
 It is the ultimate wildlife sanctuary in southern Thailand.
 Monkeys are very common, especially Dusky Langurs.
 These gregarious black and silver monkeys are famous for their leaping ability.
 Luckily for us, they have defined arboreal pathways... just like our ground trails.
 This means that you can bet that if you see one make a leap, there will soon be others using the same branches.

 Pig-tail Macaques, Long-tail Macaques, and even Stump-tail Macaques are common in the park.